loftuxab/alfresco-community-loftux/projects/installer/README_war.txt

 To enable image manipulation on a Windows platform, the 'imconvert.exe' in 'C:\alfresco\bin' needs to be copied into a folder on the system path, such as 'C:\windows\system32'.
+On a Linux platform, just create a symbolic link named imconvert to the convert executable.

 ================